-Ann D. Bagchi, PhD, DNP, APN
+Ann D. Bagchi, PhD, DNP, FNP-C, APN

-Ann Bagchi, PhD, DNP, FNP-C, APN completed her doctoral degree in sociology at the University of Wisconsin-Madison in 1999 and her clinical doctorate as a family nurse practitioner at Rutgers University in 2017.
-Her Doctor of Nursing Practice (DNP) project examined barriers to routine HIV screening among primary care providers and developed an informational tool to address those barriers and improve screening rates per recommendations issued in 2006 by the Centers for Disease Control and Prevention.
-Her areas of expertise include language barriers in health care, HIV/AIDS-related policy and health care services, health disparities, and the health of immigrant populations.
+Dr. Ann Bagchi completed her doctoral degree in sociology at the University of Wisconsin-Madison in 1999 and her clinical doctorate as a family nurse practitioner at Rutgers University in 2017.
+Her Doctor of Nursing Practice (DNP) project examined barriers to routine HIV screening among primary care providers.
+She developed an informational tool to address those barriers and improve screening rates per recommendations issued in 2006 by the Centers for Disease Control and Prevention.
+Her areas of expertise include HIV-related stigma, routine HIV testing in primary care, telemedicine applications, and language barriers in health care.

 View Contact Information